 The Green Data Center is the digital technology centre where one of the world's most powerful supercomputers for industrial use was inaugurated in February 2020, the HPC5, which covers a significant portion of Eni's computational needs, notably when it comes to supporting reservoir analysis.
 What can it do?
 It can perform as many as 52 trillion mathematical operations per second (tripling the computing power of its predecessor, the HPC4).
 HPC5 allows the “big data” generated by all production assets during their operation to be used, as well as further acceleration of Eni's transformation path by improving processes related to new energy sources, supporting the development of energy from sea waves, research on magnetically confined fusion and on climate and environmental technologies.
 HPC5 was developed to obtain the maximum level of energy efficiency, also exploiting energy generated by the photovoltaic field installed at the Green Data Center, so as to reduce emissions and operating costs.
 The entire Green Data Center structure has had a total peak power of 70 PetaFlop/s since 2020.
 The Green Data Center is also home to the eMage permanent exhibition room, offering a pathway for exploring digitalization, which has been an integral part of Eni's DNA from the outset.

 This is a winning combination that serves as a guide for the profound digital transformation process that Eni has initiated over recent years.
 In addition to technological innovation (an essential condition but one that is not in itself sufficient to make the digital transformation a reality), it also involves cultural innovation, which creates a new way of working.
-The Digital Business Unit was created in late 2018 with a view to defining the digital strategy and implementing an integrated transformation across all aspects of the company's operations.
-The Digital Unit defines digital initiatives whilst promoting open innovation channels with the aim of enhancing the contributions of both academic and entrepreneurial centres of excellence, both Italian and foreign.
+The Digital Business Unit was created in late 2018 to draw up the digital strategy and effectively conduct the transformation in an integrated way across all the company’s activities.
+The Digital Unit defined digital initiatives whilst promoting open innovation channels with the aim of enhancing the contributions of both academic and entrepreneurial centres of excellence, both Italian and foreign.

 Initiatives designed to bring about change

 Digital transformation is a great opportunity for everyone and requires a certain cultural renewal that must be shared on all levels within the company.
 Change Management initiatives generally involve providing the necessary support for both the head office and site-based personnel involved in the change (with flexible conditions and durations based on various needs).
-With regards to both ‘Lighthouse’ Projects (full digitalization of industrial plants in Italy and abroad) and other support and business projects/activities in particular, the programme comprises several phases designed on an ad hoc basis to meet the individual need.
+With regards both to the projects for full digitalisation of industrial plants in Italy and abroad and to other support and business projects/activities, the programme comprises several phases designed on an ad hoc basis to meet the individual need.

 We have invested in powering our Digital Competence Center - an incubator for new digital skills in which we can foster new talent (data scientists, scrum masters, designers, etc.) who, working alongside our business experts, can influence each other's ways of working on a day-to-day basis and capitalise upon them by enhancing their skills through teamwork.